sylvainjule/kirby-matomo/README.md

 #### 6.3.
 Potential pitfalls

 - Matomo receives public urls, which means that its URIs are fetched **once routes have been applied**.
-Therefore, the plugin filters Matomo's responses with an uri created from the public url of the page.
+Therefore, the plugin filters Matomo's responses with a uri created from the public url of the page.
 If you have set up custom routes, to skip subfolders for example, please make sure to overwrite the `url` method for the template with a page model, otherwise the uri won't be correct.
 - The metrics shown might not be accurate / complete if you have changed the default language after Matomo started its data collection.